TheRekman/Region-Extension/README.md

 - `owner/o`  - If player is owner of the region.
 - `pause/p [time]` - Pauses trigger in given time after activation.
 Format: 0d0h0m0s
 - `playerpause/pp [time]` - Pauses trigger for player in given time after activation.
 Format: 0d0h0m0s
+- `delay/d [time] [flag]` - Activates the trigger only after the given time.
+- `playerdelay/pd [time] [flag]` - Activates the trigger only after the given time for the player.
+> Flags - additional conditions under which the delay trigger is activated.
+> - `-f` - The trigger is activated at the end of the delay, regardless of the presence of a player in the region.
+Default.
+> - `-i` - The trigger is activated if the player is in the region at the end of the delay.
+> - `-a` - The trigger is activated if the player was in the region during the delay.
 #### Available properties
 - `alwayspvp/ap` - Activates player pvp and prevents trying to change it.
 - `banhostile/bh` - Removes any hostile NPCs and projectiles from region, and prevents bosses from entering the region.